 Best Jack Stands And Lifting Procedures

 Any time you're working underneath a car, jack stands are a must.
-If one or more wheels need to be removed while servicing your car, don't rely on just a hydraulic or scissor jack for support - use jack stands.
+Even if only one wheel is being removed, don't rely on just a hydraulic or scissor jack for support - use jack stands.
 This is Rule #1 of automotive garage safety.

 What Capacity Ratings Mean